shuhei/shuhei.github.com/source/_posts/2019-04-25-keep-alive-timeout.markdown

 categories: [Node.js]
 ---

-One of my Node.js server applications at work had constant 502 errors at AWS ELB (Application Load Balancer) in front of it.
+One of my Node.js server applications at work had constant 502 errors at AWS ELB (Application Load Balancer) in front of it (`HTTPCode_ELB_502_Count`).
 The number was very small.
 It was around 0.001% of the entire requests.
 It was not happening on other applications with the same configuration but with shorter response times and more throughputs.
-Because of the low frequency, I hadn't bothered investigating it.
+Because of the low frequency, I hadn't bothered investigating it for a while.

 ```
 clients -> AWS ELB -> Node.js server